Who rescues migrants in the Channel?

 For example, in 2012 the European Court of Human Rights found Italy had broken the law when Italian authorities picked up Somali and Eritrean migrants at sea and sent them back to Libya.
 The court noted that the situations of migrants had not been examined individually.

 Mr Turner also says the UK could also fall foul of the International Regulations for Preventing Collisions at Sea because there would be "attempts to push back in some of the most dangerous and congested waters".

 However, the UK government's lawyers say turning boats back would be legal in limited and specific circumstances - although they have not confirmed what these will be.

 A country's territorial waters stretch for 12 miles off its coast.
 Beyond that is international waters.

-If a boat carrying people is found within national waters it's fairly clear-cut - that country has a duty to rescue them to a place of safety.
+If a boat carrying people is found within national waters it is generally the case that that country has a duty to rescue them to a place of safety.

 In international waters, it's slightly less clear and may vary on a case by case basis.
 But there is still a legal obligation to rescue those in distress and take them to a place of safety.

-The stretch between Dover and Calais (the narrowest point) is entirely covered by territorial waters on either side but further down the Channel where it widens out, the waters outside of the two countries' territories are divided up into French and English search-and-rescue zones.
+Further down the Channel, where it widens out, the waters outside of the two countries' territories are divided up into French and English search-and-rescue zones.

 These rescue zones - which roughly divide the area of the Channel in half between the two countries - are co-ordinated by operations centres in Dover in the UK and Gris Nez (between Calais and Boulogne) in northern France.